What is river blindness?

-River blindness – or onchocerciasis – is one of the leading causes of blindness worldwide and has a devastating impact on the lives of people primarily living in tropical African nations.
+River blindness – or onchocerciasis – is one of the leading causes of blindness worldwide.
+It has a devastating impact on the lives of people primarily living in tropical African nations.

-The parasitic disease can be transmitted to humans if they are repeatedly bitten by an infected blackfly – most commonly found in close proximity to fast-flowing streams and rivers.
+The parasitic disease can be transmitted to humans if they are repeatedly bitten by an infected blackfly.
+Blackflies are most commonly found in close proximity to fast-flowing streams and rivers.

 An adult female worm produces larval worms (microfilariae) within an infected human body, causing significant damage to the person’s eyes and skin.
 Symptoms range from itching, inflammation and skin lesions through to eye lesions that can lead to permanent visual impairment and blindness.